 If you need to make a claim or enquire, then you’ll need to contact the insurance provider for this credit card, who is QBE Insurance Group Limited.

-If you’re overseas and need the following help, QBE will also provide the following services for free:
+If you’re overseas and need the following help, QBE will also provide the following services:

 - Access to a registered medical practitioner for assistance and advice, including second opinions on medical matters;